IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

    Use the previous command to monitor CPU, memory, network, and disk I/O usage in real time.
 Press `Ctrl+C` to stop monitoring.

-7. Enter container with bash shell:
+7. Enter the container with bash shell:

    ```bash
    docker exec -it db2server bash